awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

 **Note**
 Amazon S3 offers an MFA Delete feature for *root* account access \(only\)\.
 You can enable Amazon S3 MFA Delete when you set the versioning state of the bucket\.
 Amazon S3 MFA Delete cannot be applied to an IAM user, and is managed independently from MFA\-protected API access\.
 An IAM user with permission to delete a bucket cannot delete a bucket with Amazon S3 MFA Delete enabled\.
 For more information on Amazon S3 MFA Delete, see [MFA Delete](http://docs.aws.amazon.com/AmazonS3/latest/dev/MultiFactorAuthenticationDelete.html)\.

-1. In account C, an administrator makes sure that user Charlie is configured with an AWS MFA device and that he knows the ID of the device—the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.
+1. In account C, an administrator makes sure that user Nikhil is configured with an AWS MFA device and that he knows the ID of the device—the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.

-1. In account C, Charlie \(or an application that he is running\) calls `GetSessionToken`\.
-The call includes the ID or ARN of the MFA device and the current TOTP that Charlie gets from his device\.
+1. In account C, Nikhil \(or an application that he is running\) calls `GetSessionToken`\.
+The call includes the ID or ARN of the MFA device and the current TOTP that Nikhil gets from his device\.

-1. Charlie \(or an application that he is using\) uses the temporary credentials returned by `GetSessionToken` to call the Amazon S3 `PutObject` action to upload a file to `Account-A-bucket`\.
+1. Nikhil \(or an application that he is using\) uses the temporary credentials returned by `GetSessionToken` to call the Amazon S3 `PutObject` action to upload a file to `Account-A-bucket`\.

    For an example of a program that calls `GetSessionToken`, see [Calling GetSessionToken with MFA Authentication \(Python and C\#\)](id_credentials_mfa_sample-code.md#MFAProtectedAPI-example-getsessiontoken) later in this document\.
 **Note**